FIWARE-Ops/FIWARE-Legal/docs/PersonalDataProtectionPolicy.md

 sure we delete it securely.

 1. Our Site is accessible via the internet.
-This means that people around the World who access our website can see anything you post on the website or twitter comments with the FIWARE hash.
+This means that people around the World who access our site can see anything you post on the site or twitter comments with the FIWARE hash.

 1. If we or our service providers transfer any information out of the European Union